 Aluminum, copper, mercury and lead are words we are familiar with and associate with things like piping and industry.
 However these heavy metals are far more prevalent than many of us parents realize and are subsequently affecting the delicate health of our children.
 Everything from ADHD and other learning disabilities to autism and cancer have been linked to an over-accumulation of heavy metals.

 Most of us can withstand reasonable exposure to chemicals or heavy metals.
-However when the “reasonable” level is surpassed, or you have a child with a more sensitive constitution, problems can arise.
+When the “reasonable” level is surpassed, or you have a child with a more sensitive constitution, problems can arise.
 Sometimes these problems are subtle and get blamed on other things.
 Fatigue can be blamed on anything, as can poor memory.
-However if parents start to note a consistent pattern of unusual behavior or symptoms, they should continue their research into causes.
+If parents start to note a consistent pattern of unusual behavior or symptoms, they should continue their research into causes.

 Aluminum is dangerous because it can accumulate in the brain, organs such as liver and kidneys, as well as bones and muscles.
 Signs of aluminum poisoning are hypersensitivity to light, noise and temperatures, muscle weakness, bone pain and delayed growth.
 Alzheimer’s has even been linked to concentration of aluminum in the brain.

 Some common sources of aluminum are vaccines, cookware including baking sheets, aluminum foil, baking powder, lipstick, drugs, water, air, dust and soil.